 - The recipient bank’s SWIFT/BIC (this SWIFT/BIC finder can help you out if you haven’t been given it)

-What do I need or what should I give to the sender in order to receive an international bank transfer?
+What do I need or what should I give to the sender in order to receive an international payment with Lloyds?

-The information you’ll need to provide to receive an international transfer onto your Lloyds bank account is as follows¹²:
+The information¹ you’ll need to provide to receive an international transfer onto your Lloyds bank account is as follows:

 - Your account number